Data Manager (12 Months Contract) at AJ Personnel - IT-Online

 Location:

-- VIDA CHAMPS – Chris Hani Baragwanath Academic Hospital – Soweto – Johannesburg
+- VIDA Champs (Data to Action) – Chris Hani Baragwanath Academic Hospital – Soweto

 Key performance areas: